 PATIENT IDENTIFICATION

-For RMS patients like yours, disease activity can mean disability progression1
+For relapsing MS patients, disease activity can mean disability progression1

-More frequent relapses, MRI activity, and new or worsening symptoms are all signs of active RMS.1,2
+More frequent relapses, MRI activity, and new or worsening symptoms are all signs of active relapsing MS.1,2

 *Results from the MS in America Study, an online survey conducted in 2013 and completed by 2562 adult MS patients who were US residents or citizens living abroad.3